ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.2.1
+    - Fixes
+	  - Fixed some issues with setting object/image settings in the object editor

   - 1.2.0
     - Changes
 	  - Added ability to set operator type and arg extra for sprite objects